-The primary responsibility for the management decisions of Wells Capital, our advisor, including the selection of our investments and the negotiation for these investments, will reside in Leo F. Wells, III.
+The primary responsibility for the management decisions of Wells Capital and its affiliates, including the selection of investment properties to be recommended to our board of directors, the negotiation for these investments, and the property management and leasing of these investment properties will reside in Leo F. Wells, III, Douglas P. Williams, M. Scott Meadows, Michael C. Berndt and Allen G. Delenick.
 Wells Capital seeks to invest in commercial properties that satisfy our investment objectives, typically office buildings located in densely populated suburban markets in which the major tenant is a company with a net worth of in excess of \$100,000,000.
 The board of directors must approve all acquisitions of real estate properties.